Sourdough Brandon Logo

 Can I keep a small sourdough starter?

 Yes, and I always recommend keeping a smaller starter for less waste.
-Please see the section above for more detailed information.
+Please see this article about maintaining a small sourdough starter and its benefits.

 What is the difference between a starter and a levain?